Wilhelm Furtwängler: "The Hindemith Case"

-The compromise of 1935
+Compromise of 1935

 On 28 February 1935, Furtwängler met Goebbels, who wanted to keep Furtwängler in Germany, since he considered him, like Richard Strauss and Hans Pfitzner, a "national treasure".
 Goebbels asked him to pledge allegiance publicly to the new regime.
 Furtwängler refused.
 Goebbels then proposed that Furtwängler acknowledge publicly that Hitler was in charge of cultural policy.
 Furtwängler accepted: Hitler was a dictator and controlled everything in the country.
 But he added that it must be clear that he wanted nothing to do with the policy and that he would remain as a non-political artist, without any official position.
 The agreement was reached.
 Goebbels made an announcement declaring that Furtwängler's article on Hindemith was not political: Furtwängler had spoken only from an artistic point of view, and it was Hitler who was in charge of the cultural policy in Germany.

 Goebbels did not reveal the second part of the deal.
 However, the agreement between them was largely respected.
 At his subsequent denazification trial, Furtwängler was charged with conducting only two official concerts for the period 1933–1945.
 Furtwängler appeared in only two short propaganda films.

 Other Nazi leaders were not satisfied with the compromise, since they believed that Furtwängler had not capitulated: Rosenberg demanded in vain that Furtwängler apologise to the regime.
-Goebbels, who wanted to keep Furtwängler in Germany, wrote in his diary that he was satisfied with the deal and laughed at "the incredible naïvety of artists".
+Goebbels, who wanted to keep Furtwängler in Germany, wrote in his diary that he was satisfied with the deal and remarked on "the incredible naïvety of artists".

 Hitler now allowed him to have a new passport.
 When they met again in April, Hitler attacked Furtwängler for his support of modern music, and made him withdraw from regular conducting for the time being, save for his scheduled appearance at Bayreuth.
 However, Hitler confirmed that Furtwängler would not be given any official titles, and would be treated as a private individual.
 But Hitler refused Furtwängler's request to announce this, saying that it would be harmful for the "prestige of the State".